mafrosis/step-ca-on-gce/proxy/README.md

-Although this public gateway diminishes the security of using TLS client certs in the first place, a couple of additional controls are in place - forwarding only a specific set of URLs (like an API gateway) and doing a [double reverse-DNS lookup](https://support.google.com/webmasters/answer/80553) to ensure the source of the requests.
+Although this public gateway diminishes the security of using TLS client certs in the first place, a couple of additional controls are in place - forwarding only a specific set of URLs (like an API gateway) and doing a [double reverse-DNS lookup](https://support.google.com/webmasters/answer/80553) to ensure the source of the requests are Google servers.

 ## How does it work

 Double reverse-DNS lookups as a filter in NGINX requires a [custom plugin](https://github.com/flant/nginx-http-rdns).

-The multistage docker build in [`Dockerfile.nginx`] first builds the plugin from source, and then copies it into a standard nginx image.
+The multistage docker build in [`Dockerfile.nginx`](./Dockerfile.nginx) first builds the plugin from source, and then copies it into a standard nginx image.
 Add the smallstep CLI for retrieving the mTLS cert from the CA, and the `docker-entrypoint.sh` which the code for retrieving a cert and writing it to disk before `nginx` starts.
 Also include the gcloud tools for metadata queries and secrets retrieval.

 Note that `root_ca.crt` is the CA certificate for my personal Smallstep CA.

 This design suits Cloud Run well, as the docker container is started fresh on (almost) every invocation.
-Because of this, no cert-refresh sidecar is necessary (ala [certbot](https://github.com/certbot/certbot) since the fresh certs are created (almost) every invocation.
+Because of this, no cert-refresh sidecar is necessary, ala [certbot](https://github.com/certbot/certbot) since the fresh certs are created (almost) every invocation.